-Our customers may use our services to transmit and store protected health information, or PHI, that is protected under the Health Insurance Portability and Accountability Act, or HIPAA.
+Our customers may use our services to transmit and store protected health information, or PHI, that is protected under HIPAA.
 Noncompliance with laws and regulations relating to privacy such as HIPAA may lead to significant fines, penalties or liabilities.
 Our actual compliance, our customers' perception of our compliance, costs of compliance with such regulations and customer concerns regarding their own compliance obligations (whether factual or in error) may limit the use and adoption of our service and reduce overall demand.
 Furthermore, privacy concerns, including the inability or impracticality of providing advance notice to customers of privacy issues related to the use of our services, may cause our customers' customers to resist providing the personal data necessary to allow our customers to use our services effectively.
-Even the perception of privacy concerns, whether or not valid, may inhibit market adoption of our service in certain industries.
+Even the perception of privacy concerns, whether or not valid, may inhibit market adoption of our service in certain industries

 In addition to government activity, privacy advocacy groups and industry groups have adopted and are considering the adoption of various self-regulatory standards and codes of conduct that may place additional burdens on us and our customers, which may further reduce demand for our services and harm our business.
+Our employees and personnel may also use generative AI technologies to perform their work, and the disclosure and use of personal information in such technologies is subject to various data privacy and security laws and obligations.
+Governments have passed and are likely to pass additional laws regulating generative AI.
+Our use of this technology could result in additional compliance costs and regulatory investigations and actions.
+If we are unable to use generative AI, it could make our business less efficient and result in competitive disadvantages.